20,000 Leagues Under the Sea (1954 film): Plot

-Off the coast of New Guinea, Nautilus becomes stranded on a reef.
+Off the coast of New Guinea, the Nautilus becomes stranded on a reef.
 Nemo allows Ned to go ashore with Conseil, ostensibly to collect specimens, while admonishing them to stay on the beach.
 Ned instead goes exploring for avenues of escape, and finds human skulls posted on stakes.
-Ned runs back to Conseil, and they row away pursued by cannibals.
-Aboard Nautilus, the cannibals are repelled by electrical charges sent through its hull, and Nemo confines Ned for disobeying orders.
+Ned runs back to Conseil, and they row away pursued by the cannibals.
+Aboard the Nautilus, the cannibals are repelled by electrical charges sent through its hull, and Nemo confines Ned for disobeying orders.

-A warship fires upon Nautilus, which descends into the depths, attracting a giant squid.
-After an electric charge fails to repel the creature, Nemo and his men surface during a storm to dislodge it.
-Nemo is caught by one of its long tentacles, and Ned, having escaped from captivity, fatally harpoons the squid, and saves Nemo when he is pulled into the sea.
-Having had a change of heart, Nemo decides to make amends with the world.
+A warship fires upon the Nautilus, which descends into the depths, attracting a giant squid.
+After an electric charge fails to repel the creature, Nemo and his men surface to fight it off.
+Nemo is caught by one of its tentacles, and Ned, having escaped from captivity, fatally harpoons it.
+He then saves Nemo, who had been pulled into the sea.
+Having had a change of heart, Nemo decides to make amends with human civilization.

-As Nautilus nears Vulcania, Nemo finds the island surrounded by warships, with marines having disembarked.
-The Nautilus enters his base through an underwater passage, and surfaces within its extinct volcano lagoon.
-Nemo rushes ashore to activate a time bomb in order to destroy any evidence of his discoveries but is shot and mortally wounded as he returns onboard.
-Navigating the submarine to a safe distance from Vulcania, Nemo announces that he will be "taking the Nautilus down for the last time".
-His crew declare that they will accompany their captain in death.
+The Nautilus enters Vulcania through an underwater passage to avoid the warships that now surround it.
+Nemo rushes ashore to activate a time bomb, which will destroy all evidence of his discoveries, but he is shot and mortally wounded as he returns onboard.
+Nemo announces that he will be sinking with the ship, and the crew agrees to accompany him.

-Aronnax, Conseil, and Ned are confined to their cabins, while Nautilus's crew retreat to their own at Nemo's instructions.
-Ned, refusing to be part of the suicide pact, escapes and surfaces the submarine, striking a reef in the process, causing Nautilus to flood.
+Aronnax, Conseil, and Ned are confined to their cabins.
+Refusing to be part of the suicide pact, Ned escapes and brings the submarine to the surface.
+The Nautilus strikes a reef and begins to flood.
 Nemo dies while viewing his beloved undersea domain through the hull's viewport.

-Aronnax tries retrieving his journal, but the urgency of their escape obliges Ned to knock him unconscious and carry him out.
-Aboard Nautilus's skiff, the three companions, along with Esmeralda, Nemo’s pet sea lion, witness Vulcania explode.
-A large, billowing mushroom cloud rises above the island's destruction.
-Ned apologizes to Aronnax for striking him, but Aronnax concedes that the loss of his journal might have been for the best.
-As Nautilus sinks, Nemo's last words to Aronnax echo: "There is hope for the future.
-And when the world is ready for a new and better life, all this will someday come to pass... in God's good time."
+Aronnax tries to retrieve his journal, but the urgency of their escape obliges Ned to knock him unconscious and carry him out.
+Aboard a skiff, the three companions witness Vulcania explode.
+As the Nautilus sinks, Nemo's last words to Aronnax echo: "There is hope for the future.
+And when the world is ready for a new and better life, all this will someday come to pass ... in God's good time."